10 Storage Ideas for Children’s Bedrooms

 Don’t Go Overboard with the Desk

 If your child needs a desk in their small bedroom, don’t go overboard when it comes to size.
-A small model, such as this wall-mounted desk, is a space-saver, and should give kids enough space to draw, work on their laptop and do most of their homework.
+A small model, such as this wall-mounted desk, is a space-saver and should give kids enough space to draw, work on a computer and do most of their homework.
 For bigger projects, there’s always the kitchen table.
-You can build a simple computer desk in just one weekend.

 Organize your child’s small bedroom with a curved bookshelf, perfect for storing books and toys.
 For a nursery, add small bins to store items such as baby socks, diapers and pajamas.
 “Seems pretty sturdy and is surprisingly large—the curve is smart—doesn’t feel so big and jutting that way,” said one buyer.